 All PTX instructions may be predicated.
 In the following descriptions, the optional guard predicate is omitted from the syntax.

 7.7.1.
-Arithmetic Instructions
+Integer Arithmetic Instructions

-Arithmetic instructions operate on the numeric types in register and constant immediate forms.
-The arithmetic instructions are:
+Integer arithmetic instructions operate on the integer types in register and constant immediate forms.
+The Integer arithmetic instructions are: